kaplomat/session/README.md

 Yes, but maybe only partially.
 The truth is that as manageable it might be, it's not the most comfortable scenario.
 Your commands might get long, you might need to specify quite some info with each command...
 Why not just bind project variables to project directory?

-So I've started writing `session` to tacle those minor usability issues.
+So I've started writing `session` to tackle those minor usability issues.
 Maybe someone one day will find that useful.